domsldick/ImplementingProperties/exercise.md

 ### Basic Tasks

 1. Try to get familiar with the class structure provided by the project.
 Try to understand the different relationships.
 Especially take a look at the class `HashMapProperties.java` which represents a concrete implementation of a Property List.
 It implements the Interface `Properties` which provides the core API of the Property Pattern.
+As you surely remember this API should basicly offer `get`, `put`, `has` and ``remove` methods.

 2. Implement the `put`-Method to add new properties to the HashMap.
 It is located in the class `HashMapProperties.java`.